Knowledge-Aware Federated Active Learning with Non-IID Data: Introduction

-A major challenge in federated active learning is thus the mismatch between the active sampling goal of the clients and that of the server caused by asynchronous models.
-What makes it more challenging is the statistical heterogeneity coming from the non-IID data distributions on clients in a typical federated learning setting~\cite{mcmahan2017communication,zhao2018federated,hsieh2020non,li2020federated}.
-Ideally, the models can synchronize with sufficiently many aggregations from local clients to the server.
+A major challenge in federated active learning is therefore, the mismatch between the active sampling goal of the clients and that of the model on server caused by asynchronous models.
+What makes it even more challenging is the statistical heterogeneity resulting from the non-IID data distributions on clients in a typical federated learning setting~\cite{mcmahan2017communication,zhao2018federated,hsieh2020non,li2020federated}.
+Ideally, the models can synchronize with sufficiently many aggregations from local clients to the model on the server.
 However, the communication costs usually make the above-mentioned solution impractical~\cite{mcmahan2017communication}.
 Therefore, the model parameters of each client and the global model vary due to non-IID distributions, leading to a higher degree of mismatch between the sampling goals.